mlevanduski/Udacity-Project-1/README.md

 ## General Information
 - Motivation: Interested in learning more about nightly price influences and trends in Boston Airbnb market
 - Project seeks to answer questions:
-a) What percentage of hosts are superhosts?
+-- What percentage of hosts are superhosts?
-b) How does the average nightly price vary by the number of bedrooms?
+-- How does the average nightly price vary by the number of bedrooms?
-c) How does the average nightly price vary by neighborhood?
+-- How does the average nightly price vary by neighborhood?
-d) Can the average nightly price be predicted based on certain variables?
+-- Can the average nightly price be predicted based on certain variables?
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->